wrapperband/OpenTrafficSurvey/TrafficDataAnalysisMethodology.md

 ![alt tag](charts/TrafficSurvey-Triggered-FlowDifferenceBetweenMondays-28.10.2013.jpg)

-This chart shows the "normal" daily traffic and the difference / increase there is on the bank holiday Monday and Tuesday.
+This chart shows the "normal" daily traffic and the difference / increase there is on the bank holiday Monday.

 **Chart of Daily Rate over 2 weeks Triggered Data collection at 3x Calibration level**